dec0dedd/alcompare/desc.md

 ## Can I contribute?

-If you have any idea, suggestion or a comment feel free to open a merge request, issue or contact me via my [email](mailto:michal.burzynski0805@gmail.com).
+If you have an idea, suggestion or a comment feel free to open a merge request, issue or contact me via my [email](mailto:michal.burzynski0805@gmail.com).
 Feel free to visit my [GitHub profile](https://github.com/dec0dedd) and check out other projects.